Pain management: Adverse effects

-Physical approach
+Physical approaches

 Physical medicine and rehabilitation

-Physical medicine and rehabilitation uses a range of physical techniques such as heat and electrotherapy, as well as therapeutic exercises and behavioral therapy.
-These techniques are usually part of an interdisciplinary or multidisciplinary program that might also include pharmaceutical medicines.
-Spa therapy has showed positive effects in reducing pain among patients with chronic low back pain.
-However, there are limited studies looking at this approach.
-Studies have shown that kinesiotape could be used on individuals with chronic low back pain to reduce pain.
-The Center for Disease Control recommends that physical therapy and exercise can be prescribed as a positive alternative to opioids for decreasing one's pain in multiple injuries, illnesses, or diseases.
-This can include chronic low back pain, osteoarthritis of the hip and knee, or fibromyalgia.
-Exercise alone or with other rehabilitation disciplines (such as psychologically based approaches) can have a positive effect on reducing pain.
-In addition to improving pain, exercise also can improve one's well-being and general health.
+Physical medicine and rehabilitation (PM&R), a medical specialty, uses a range of physical techniques, such as heat and electrotherapy, as well as therapeutic exercises and behavioral therapy in the management of pain.
+PM&R techniques are usually part of an interdisciplinary or multidisciplinary program that might also include pharmaceuticals.
+Spa therapy has shown positive effects in reducing pain among patients with chronic low back pain, but its evidence base is limited.
+Studies have shown that kinesiotape can be used to reduce chronic low back pain.
+The US Centers for Disease Control recommended that physical therapy and exercise be prescribed as first-line treatments (rather than opioids) for multiple causes of chronic pain in 2016 guidelines.
+Applicable disorders include chronic low back pain, osteoarthritis of the hip and knee, and fibromyalgia.
+Exercise alone or with other rehabilitation disciplines (including psychotherapeutic approaches) can have a positive effects on pain.
+Besides improving the experience of pain itself, exercise can also improve individuals' well-being and general health.

-Manipulative and mobilization therapy are safe interventions that likely reduce pain for patients with chronic low back pain.
-However, manipulation produces a larger effect than mobilization.
+Manipulative and mobilization therapies are considered safe interventions for low back pain, with manipulation potentially offering a larger therapeutic effect.

-Specifically in chronic low back pain, education about the way the brain processes pain in conjunction with routine physiotherapy interventions may provide short term relief of disability and pain.
+Specifically in chronic low back pain, education about the way the brain processes pain in conjunction with routine physiotherapy interventions may provide short-term relief of disability and pain.

 Exercise interventions

-Physical activity interventions, such as tai chi, yoga and Pilates, promote harmony of the mind and body through total body awareness.
-These practices incorporate breathing techniques, meditation and a wide variety of movements, while training the body to perform functionally by increasing strength, flexibility, and range of motion.
+Physical activity interventions, such as tai chi, yoga, and Pilates, promote harmony of the mind and body through total body awareness.
+These practices incorporate breathing techniques, meditation, and a wide variety of movements while training the body to perform functionally by increasing strength, flexibility, and range of motion.
+Physical activity can also benefit chronic sufferers by reducing inflammation and sensitivity and boosting overall energy.
 Physical activity and exercise may improve chronic pain (pain lasting more than 12 weeks), and overall quality of life, while minimizing the need for pain medications.
 More specifically, walking has been effective in improving pain management in chronic low back pain.

 TENS

 Transcutaneous electrical nerve stimulation (TENS) is a self-operated portable device intended to help regulate and control chronic pain via electrical impulses.
-Limited research has explored the effectiveness of TENS in relation to pain management of Multiple Sclerosis (MS).
-MS is a chronic autoimmune neurological disorder, which consists of the demyelination of the nerve axons and disruption of nerve conduction velocity and efficiency.
-In one study, electrodes were placed over the lumbar spine and participants received treatment twice a day and at any time when they experienced a painful episode.
-This study found that TENS would be beneficial to MS patients who reported localized or limited symptoms to one limb.
+Limited research has explored the effectiveness of TENS in relation to pain management of multiple sclerosis (MS).
+MS is a chronic autoimmune neurological disorder, which consists of the demyelination of the nerve axons and the disruption of nerve conduction velocity and efficiency.
+In one study, electrodes were placed over the lumbar spine, and participants received treatment twice a day and at any time when they experienced a painful episode.
+This study found that TENS would benefit MS patients with localized or limited symptoms in one limb.
 The research is mixed with whether or not TENS helps manage pain in MS patients.

-Transcutaneous electrical nerve stimulation has been found to be ineffective for lower back pain.
+Transcutaneous electrical nerve stimulation is ineffective for lower back pain.
 However, it might help with diabetic neuropathy as well as other illnesses.